ByVictorrr/MagWallet/README.md

 # MagWallet - Magnetic Wallet

 ## Basic Idea
-Swipe your card using the magnetic card reader.
-This program allows one to save there cards as well as upload there card info on a magspoof so one could just use that instead of bringing your card around.
+Swipe your card using a magnetic card reader.
+This program gives you an option to upload the swiped card info on a [Magspoof](https://github.com/samyk/magspoof).
+The Magspoof allows you to use a credit card wirelessly.
+Other options are specified below.

 ## Setup